 Yeah, if you're the parent of a small child, you may laugh at this, but it still bears noting that sleep is critical for both mom and baby health.
-Even if you're not sleeping through the night, never has the advice been more pertinent to "sleep when baby sleeps" as it is during cold and flu season.
+Even if you're not sleeping through the night, never has the advice been more pertinent to "sleep when baby sleeps" as it is during "ick" season.
 Even if your child is older, make time each day for a period of rest.
 Our bodies get stronger when we sleep, and if we are running ourselves ragged, our immune systems can't muster the energy to fight off the bugs we're exposed to.
 Don't aim for a perfect 8 hours of sleep, because that's not possible for most of us, but simply try to rest more than you're used to.
 Any little extra helps.

 9. Spice it up with garlic.

 When it comes to garlic, people either seem to love it or hate it.
 But garlic is a super immune booster, and even if you don't enjoy the stuff, consider stocking your home with several cloves to be used in case of emergency.
-If you feel a cold or flu bug coming on, or you've been around sick people, you can roast them in the oven and then eat them, or, if you're really crunchy, you can eat the whole clove raw.
+If you feel a bug coming on, or you've been around sick people, you can roast them in the oven and then eat them, or, if you're really crunchy, you can eat the whole clove raw.
 Yes, you're going to smell like you've eaten garlic, but I like to tell people that common bugs don't like the smell of garlic, so they stay far away from you.
 Seriously though, it may sound ridiculous, but garlic can nip a virus in the bud faster than almost anything else.
 If you really can't handle the idea of eating garlic, you can purchase garlic supplements that are (quite literally) easier to swallow.

 10. Move more.